White Bean Hummus

 You know how much I fancy hummus.
-Since I mastered - what I believe to be - the ultimate recipe for hummus, I make a batch every week.
+Since I mastered - what I believe to be - the ultimate hummus recipe, I make a batch almost every week.

 Hummus is made with chickpeas, which are legumes.
 There are many other legumes that I adore though: lentils for instance, not to mention beans.
-So why not making a spread such as hummus but using other legumes?
+So why not making hummus with other legumes?

 And that’s what we’re making.
 An awesome spread made with white beans, a good amount of almond butter and some tasty rosemary.

 I like to call it hummus even if I know that it’s not technically correct, as the term hummus refers to a spread made with chickpeas and sesame spread.
 But besides these ingredients the process of making it is almost identical to hummus, thus that’s why I borrowed the name.

 It’s vegan, full of proteins, good fats and worth giving a try!

 Adapted from Super Natural Every Day

 2 cups / 12 oz / 340 gr cooked white beans (or 1 can rinsed and drained white beans)

 ¼ cup pure raw organic almond butter (no sugar, honey or oils added)

 ¼ cup to ¾ cup / 60 to 180 ml hot water (or, even better, of the white beans cooking water)